A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 – If you do not pay, the fine stays with you and your computer record until you do, and you risk being blacklisted for up to five (5) years.
 If you try and enter the Schengen zone before the blacklist period expires, whoever you get upon entering the Schengen zone will again have the choice of letting you pay the fine and allow you passage, or turn you away.
 If you’re turned away, you’ll be responsible for any lost flight and hotel reservations, plus the cost of transporting yourself to another country or back home.

-Well-to-do tourists are usually not bothered.
-Crackdowns are more likely for repeat violators of visas, scruffy tourists and backpackers, football hooligans, people pretending to be tourists but are trying to flee their country and work illegally, etc. Greek authorities are also seeking to crack down on Americans, Australians, Canadians and other non-EU citizens who come to Greece each summer to work illegally and party, as they account for the greatest number of year-round overstays.
-This reflects badly on our countries.
+Crackdowns are more likely for repeat violators of visas, scruffy tourists and backpackers, football hooligans, people pretending to be tourists but are trying to flee their country and work illegally, not well-to-do tourists.
+Greek authorities are also seeking to crack down on Americans, Australians, Canadians and other non-EU citizens who come to Greece each summer to work illegally and party, as they account for the greatest number of year-round overstays.

 Can I pay my overstay fine/penalty in another EU or Schengen country?

-No, you must pay your fine/penalty in the country where it happened.
-Otherwise, it won’t be cleared.
+No, you must pay your fine/penalty in the country where it happened, or it won’t be cleared.
 If you overstayed in Greece, had a penalty assessed in Greece and didn’t pay, the only way it can be recorded as satisfied is if you or someone you appoint pays that fine and is given a receipt by Greek authorities.
-You can also pay the fine at any Greek embassy or Greek consulate worldwide.
+You can also pay the fine at any Greek consulate/embassy, and make sure to get a receipt as proof.

 I cannot pay 1200 euros.
 Is there a way to get my fine reduced?